 COVID-19 Community Support

 Current status: Schools in Denmark are open for students in Pre-K – PYP 4/Grade 4.
-Our campus is closed for students in PYP5 -DP2 until at least March 15 in accordance with health authority guidelines.
+Our campus is currently closed for students in PYP5 -DP2.
+Students in these grades may come to school for outdoor lessons once a week in accordance with health authority guidelines.

 2020-2021 Learning Models